 Why you should read these

-Please read these terms and conditions (terms) carefully before you use Cuvva.
+Please read these terms and conditions ("terms") carefully before you use Cuvva.

-These terms are a binding legal agreement between you and Cuvva that govern your right to use the websites, applications, and other offerings from Cuvva (our services).
-These terms will tell you who we are, how we provide products to you, how we might change these terms, how you or we could end our agreement to these terms, what to do if there's a problem and other important information.
+These terms are a binding legal agreement between you and Cuvva that govern your right to use the websites, applications, and other offerings from Cuvva (our "services").
+These terms will tell you who we are, how we provide products and services to you, how we might change these terms, how you or we could end our agreement to these terms, what to do if there's a problem and other important information.

 These terms will be legally binding when you accept them.
 We'll make small changes from time-to-time, so come back and read these terms now and again.
 We'll notify you by email or by a notification in the app or website if we make material changes, so you can read and let us know if you accept the updated version.

 Cuvva doesn't give personal recommendations or advice.
 Cuvva hasn't carried out an analysis of the market to identify the best possible offer for you.
-You'll need to make your own choice on whether the product is suitable for your needs.
+You'll need to make your own choice on whether the Product is suitable for your needs.

-Our products are provided by insurers on a non-exclusive basis.
+Our Products are provided by insurers on a non-exclusive basis.
 Details of the relevant insurer can be found in your insurance contract before purchase, and are available on request.

 3. Your protection